 If you are interested in becoming a volunteer befriender with one of the organisations in the Network then please contact them directly through the links below.
-The closest organisations will appear below the map after you search.
-The contact details will show up and if you click on the organisation’s name it will take you to their website.
+Please look at the address and postcode of the organisations to find the closest organisation to you.
+You can email them to express your interest or call for a chat and further information.
 You do not necessarily have to befriend where you live.

 131 Grattan Road

 At Hope Housing we know that positive friendships can make such a difference when people are going through hard times.
 Befrienders make a key difference in our vulnerable clients’ lives and help to prevent people losing tenancies.
 Befrienders will work with people who are vulnerably housed and living in accommodation provided by Hope Housing.

 28 Manor Row

 Community Companions befriending is for anyone who is lonely/ socially isolated, aged 18+ and living across Bradford District (Bradford, Craven, Airedale and Wharfedale).
 They will receive face-to-face support each week for up to 1 hour, from a trained volunteer.
 The aim is to support individuals experiencing loneliness, social isolation, anxiety and depression to access local community groups, activities and services.

 Phone: 01274 952200